 As has happened with almost all areas of our life, technology will also change teaching forever.
 As one of the most solid (and somewhat rigid) branches of society, it is not entirely easy for the changes taking place to take effect in the short or medium term.
-However, the technological revolution of recent decades, and especially the progress of recent years, provide a good number of tools which, if used well, can be very useful for teaching.
+However, the technological revolution of the last few decades, and especially the progress of the last few years, provide a good number of tools which, if used well, can be very useful for teaching.

 The teaching of the future

 Video games, applications and platforms for solving tasks or communicating with parents, flexible spaces that adapt to the needs of increasingly collaborative work, and even robots that correct tests and send feedback in real time are some of the many changes the world will see in next years.